 Upcoming HELPS Workshops

+Over the past few years we have offered dozens of HELPS workshops throughout the U.S. and internationally.
 If you would like to attend a HELPS workshop and/or want to talk with us about possibly hosting a workshop in your area, please contact us.

 Note that HELPS workshops can also be developed to integrate information about the HELPS Program for Small Groups, the HELPS Program for Spanish speakers, and/or the SOPAA model.